NDIS regulatory reform

 Learn more: About the reform program

-Draft amendments to the National Disability Insurance Scheme (Provider Registration and Practice Standards) Rules 2018 (Provider Registration Rules)
+Amendments to the National Disability Insurance Scheme (Provider Registration and Practice Standards) Rules 2018 (Provider Registration Rules)

-The draft National Disability Insurance Scheme (Provider Registration and Practice Standards) Amendment (Mandatory Registration and Other Matters) Rules 2026 (Amending Rules) are anticipated to amend the National Disability Insurance Scheme (Provider Registration and Practice Standards) Rules 2018 (Provider Registration Rules).
+The NDIS Quality and Safeguards Commissioner has made the National Disability Insurance Scheme (Provider Registration and Practice Standards) Amendment (Mandatory Registration and Other Matters) Rules 2026 and the National Disability Insurance Scheme (Quality Indicators for NDIS Practice Standards) Amendment (Supported Independent Living) Guidelines 2026.

-• introduce new NDIS Practice Standards for supported independent living
+• new SIL-specific NDIS Practice Standards.

-We have developed this Easy Read style fact sheet to help people understand the proposed changes to the Provider Registration Rules.
+We have developed this Easy Read style fact sheet to help people understand the changes to the Provider Registration Rules.

 Mandatory registration for supported independent living and platform providers